shivamgaur99/shivamgaur99/README.md

 ## Hey there!
 I'm Shivam 👋

 - I am a Software Developer crafting code, one line at a time. 🚀
-- ❤ Connecting with tech communities and networking for roles in IT. 🌐
-- Open to new challenges in software engineering. 💻
+- Open to new challenges in software engineering 💻 ❤ Connecting with tech communities

 ### Technical Skills